 SP11 Indicator 53

 Indicator Local Indicator: The rate of economic activity for NPT.

-Contextual Indicator: The ra te of economic activity for Wa les and UK.
+Contextual Indicator: The rate of economic activity for Wales and UK.

 Objective OB2; OB11; OB12

 Key Policies SP2 Related Policies SP11

 Indicator Target Outcome Trigger

-Local Indicator: To achieve an increase in the rate of economic activity Adoption 2016 The rate of economic activity declines for 2
+Local Indicator: To achieve an increase in Adoption 2016 The rate of economic activity declines for 2

-The rate of economic to 76% by 2026 AMR 2017 consecutive years.
+The rate of economic the rate of economic activity to 76% by 2026 AMR 2017 consecutive years.

 activity for NPT.
 AMR 2018

 Contextual Indicator: AMR 2019

 The rate of economic activity for Wales and UK.
 AMR 2020

 AMR 2021

 AMR 2022

 Action